slipperyseal/jetpack/README.md

 SID chip tunes are a block of 6502 code and data which actually run on a Commodore 64 or an emulator.
 Rather than try to squeeze a 6502 emulator on the AVR, Jetpack cross assembles the 6502 code to AVR assembler.
-Many of the 6502s 151 instructions are mapped to AVR assembler with writes the SID chip intercepted.
+Most of the 6502s 151 instructions are mapped to AVR assembler with writes the SID chip intercepted.
 Jetpack searches all execution paths to determine code block boundaries.
 Special cases are also implemented to deal with self-modifying code.
-Not all instructions are yet implemented and some instructions can't easily be supported.

 Jetpack was originally written to cross-compile a single SID, `Monty On The Run`, so it can play on the Monty Stereo SID Synth.
 Other SIDs have been successfully converted.